For much of its history, the House had no written rules specifying days during a session when it

 and adding some degree of predictability to the scheduling of sitting and non-sitting periods.

-whole year) into three sitting periods separated by adjournments at Christmas, Easter and the
+through an entire calendar year), separated by adjournments at Christmas, Easter and the

 Christmas and summer adjournments were extended slightly in 1991 and, within the three

-sitting periods, additional brief adjournments were added in 1983 and 1991.
+main sitting periods, additional brief adjournments were added in 1983 and 1991.
 These were for the

 most part clustered around existing statutory holidays observed by the House, with the result